johankraft/DevAlertDemoSTM32L475/README.md

 To connect to Wifi and AWS IoT Core, you need to update aws_clientcredential.h and aws_clientcredential_keys.h (see \demos\include) as described on https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html.

+There are two build configurations:
+- "Debug" is for uploading alerts to your AWS account via AWS IoT Core/MQTT.
+The AWS account must have been configured for DevAlert by running a CloudFormation script.
+- "Debug-SerialOnly" writes the alerts to the serial port and skips connecting to Wifi and AWS IoT Core.
+This is intended to be used together with a script and tool that uploads the data to an Amazon S3 bucket (on the development computer).

 ## Demo operation

 Just start it and it should begin generating errors and alerts randomly.
 The system is configured to restart after each error/alert.